-Dr. Ioannis Armakolas, Assistant Professor at the Department of Balkan, Slavic and Oriental Studies, University of Macedonia and Head of the South-East Europe Programme – ELIAMEP, was interviewed by Maira Barba for the radio show “εφε*” (ΣΚΑΪ 100,3) on the 2nd of November 2019.
+Dr. Ioannis Armakolas, Assistant Professor at the Department of Balkan, Slavic and Oriental Studies, University of Macedonia and Head of the South-East Europe Programme at ELIAMEP, was interviewed by Maira Barba and radio station SKAI 100,3.

-Dr. Armakolas spoke about the latest developments in North Macedonia after France’s veto.
-He focused on the upcoming elections in North Macedonia as well as the relations between Greece and North Macedonia.
+Dr. Armakolas discussed the latest developments in North Macedonia after France’s veto.
+He focused on the upcoming elections in North Macedonia and the relations between Greece and North Macedonia.

-“There are conditions set for these two countries which, almost everyone agrees, are pretty much fulfilled, and there is this other issue that we have to look at the whole mechanism again.
+“There are conditions set for these two countries which, arguably, are already met, and there is the question of whether we should revise the mechanism of accession.
 France is right about the second.
-This mechanism has many gaps, many problems, it does not work as it should, and the EU really needs to look at it again from the beginning.
-But here’s the problem.
-France has not made any move in this direction over the years.
-The fact that the mechanism does not work is a common ground and the EU has been criticized for it by too many scientists, think tanks in all countries, by media, by analysts.
-That is not something new to bring to the debate today.
-What the French President is bringing up as a new element is that the whole process can be blocked precisely because the EU wants to see its issues again.
+This mechanism has many gaps, many problems, it does not work as it should and the EU really needs to revise it.
+But the problem is this.
+France has not attempted to push a revision in the recent past.
+The fact that the mechanism does not work is a well known fact and the EU has been criticized for it by too many social scientists, think tanks, the media, by analysts.
+This is not something new to bring to the debate today.
+What the French President is introducing now is how the whole process can be blocked precisely because the EU wants to be reminded of its issues.
 And let me remind you that he said in his statements that we, as the EU, must first solve our internal problems, and he is absolutely right about that, and then look at the issue of enlargement.
-But will the EU wait for its internal issues to be resolved for 15 and 20 or 25 years that it takes for the next country to enter the EU? “, said Dr. Armakolas.
+But will the EU wait for its internal issues to be resolved for the 15 and 20 or 25 years that it will take for the next country to enter the EU?” asked Dr. Armakolas.

-You can listen to the whole interview, in Greek, here.
+You can listen to the interview in Greek here.